- Device Redirection Solutions

 As soon as both parts are installed, no additional configuring is required.
 Every time you login to remote session sound stream is transferred automatically allowing to use microphones, speakers, headsets or other audio equipment.
 The output audio will be played back from your remote desktop to your local headphones or speakers.
 Remote desktop audio software that needs to use sound input will function as if the microphone were plugged directly into the remote side.

-If there is more than one user logged in to the remote side, you can be sure that each sound device is isolated within its individual session so you don't need to worry that somebody else will hear your incoming or outcoming audio stream.
+In case of multi-user environment (Windows Server 2008, 2012, 2016), if there is more than one user logged in to the remote side, you can be sure that each sound device is isolated within its individual session so you don't need to worry that somebody else will hear your incoming or outgoing audio stream.
 You don't need to scan through the list of input/output devices of other users to find your microphone or headphones.
 Such isolation allows you to work with your audio stream exclusively.

 Do you still have problems with sound redirection to your remote session and sound quality?
 Now this problem is solved.
 Thanks to progressive technology of audio decoding the sound quality is maintained.

 Sound for Remote Desktop functionality can be easily integrated into your application.
 So you allow terminal server users to access local headsets and microphones in remote Windows session.
 Read more…